Max Cinnamon

 In 2018, at just 16, he reached the finals of Destination Eurovision with his original French-language track "Ailleurs," performing it live on national television.
 At 19, he co-wrote "Tick Tock," Croatia's Eurovision entry by Albina, which went on to become a chart-topping hit.

-Max also participated in the IMPF Songwriting Camp in Mallorca, Spain in October 2024.
-Published by Patrick Conseil's Pure Pop Music LLC (administered and sync-represented by PEN Music Group), Max plans to relocate to Los Angeles in summer 2025.
+Published by Patrick Conseil's Pure Pop Music LLC (administered and sync-represented by PEN Music Group).
 For more information, contact Pure Pop Music.